chenyenru/blogs12341234/docs/Research Project/0119_to_0208 Finding Variables.md

 - [ ] Multivariate Regression
-	- [ ] Research on Variables
+	- [x] Research on Variables
-	- [ ] Confounding Variables
+	- [x] Confounding Variables
-	- [ ] research about monthly vs. yearly data (pros and cons of summarizing monthly data into annual data or repeat the annual data 12 times as monthly data)
+	- [x] research about monthly vs. yearly data (pros and cons of summarizing monthly data into annual data or repeat the annual data 12 times as monthly data)
 	- [ ] pick one of the 題目 you come up with, the one you like the most, and write a background/introduction paragraph.
 The paragraph should present the relevant background info, the problem statement, and our proposed research.
 And you should also cite sources whenever possible.

+# Data Source
+<iframe src="https://govstat.taichung.gov.tw/DgbasWeb/statfile.aspx?mode=1&cateno=03#" height=500px width=100%></frame>

+<iframe src="https://statdb.dgbas.gov.tw/pxweb/dialog/statfile9.asp" height=500px width=100%></iframe>
 # AQI
 First up, what is AQI?
 ![基於備選傳感器和預測模型的空氣質量試驗](https://aqicn.org/air/experiments/images/aqiscale.png)